-Erling Berge (1946) is a research fellow (NLVF) in the Department of Land Use Planning at the Agricultural University of Norway.
+Erling Berge (1946) is Professor in the Department of Sociology and Political Science at the Norwegian University of Science and Technology in Trondheim.
 He holds a cand. polit. degree from the University of Bergen and a Ph.D. in sociology from Boston University.
-He has previously held positions at the Central Bureau of Statistics of Norway (71-75), and the Institute of Applied Social Research (79-90), and was a Visiting Fellow at the University of Essex (86-87).
+He has previously held positions at the Central Bureau of Statistics of Norway (71-75), the Institute of Applied Social Research (79-90), and the Agricultural University of Norway.
+He was a Visiting Fellow at the University of Essex during the winter 1986-87.
 He has published on population issues, urban and regional problems and land use theory.
-His current research is concerned with cultural and organizational aspects of rural development.
+His current research is concerned with cultural and organisational aspects of resource use and rural development.

 Ivar Bjørklund (1949) is a research fellow (NAVF) in the Department of Social Science at the University of Tromsø, Norway.
 Ivar Bjørklund holds a Mag.Art. degree (social anthropology) from the University of Tromsø.
-He has been employed as lecturer in the Section for Saami-ethnography at Tromsø Museum (84 - 86), been a visiting researcher at the Nordic Saami Institute (86), a senior lecturer in Tromsø Museum (86), and a visiting scholar in the Department of Anthropology at McMaster University in Canada.
-His research and publications are related to minority issues, socio-economic implications for the Saami people of official Norwegian management policies, and resource use of pastoral Saami people in the north of Norway.
+He has been employed as lecturer in the Section for Saami-ethnography at Tromsø Museum (84 - 86), been a visiting researcher at the Nordic Saami Institute (86), a senior lecturer in Tromsø Museum (86) and a visiting scholar in the Department of Anthropology at McMaster University in Canada.
+His research and publications are related to minority issues, socioeconomic implications for the Saami people of official Norwegian management policies, and resource use of pastoral Saami people in the north of Norway.